khearts777/indomeagency/README.md

 <p>
-Perfect for shopping lovers, foodies and luxury travellers.
+Perfect for: Shopping lovers, foodies and luxury travellers.
 </p>